Reno River Festival at Wingfield Park

 Reno River Roll

-The Reno River Roll is a new event at the 2016 Reno River Festival.
+The Reno River Roll is a featured event at the 2017 Reno River Festival.
 This event will celebrate all things bicycle with a casual 5-mile costumed slow ride.
-It starts at the brand new Virginia Street Bridge and finishes in at the Reno River Festival in Wingfield Park.
+It starts at the new Virginia Street Bridge and finishes at the Reno River Festival in Wingfield Park.
 The Reno River Roll is open to all ages and to all types of bicycles.
-Riders will follow a live mobile band and the Coors Light Girls Racing Team, Dolan Automotive, the RPD Bike Squad, and more.
+Riders will follow a live mobile band, the Coors Light Girls Racing Team, Dolan Automotive, Tour de Nez, the RPD Bike Squad, and more.
 Costumes are encouraged as there will be a costume contest on the main stage of the River Festival, complete with some cool prizes.
-Register early to get a nap sack goodie bag.
+Register early to get a nap sack full of goodies.

 Reno River Festival Schedule of Events